SNAP Benefits in New Jersey: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your EBT balance through the official online portal, by calling the number on your card, or on your last store receipt.
-The Benny app also shows your balance in real-time and offers cashback on eligible purchases.
+You can check your EBT balance in several ways.
+Use the official online portal, the Benny app, or call the number on your card.
+Your balance also appears on your last store or ATM receipt.

 Check Your New Jersey EBT Balance